 Santee Lakes – Grab your fishing pole and toss a line into one of the many lakes here.
 Bring a bike, a suit and towel for the splash pad or just play at one of the playgrounds.
 There are also boats for rent as well as campsites and cabins.
 We stayed in one of the well-appointed lakefront cabins and it was an awesome retreat!
 Reserve early as they book up quickly.

 Batiquitos Lagoon in Carlsbad – The tidal wetlands trail here is stroller friendly and you can spy habitats for birds, fish and other animals.

 Shelter Island – From fishing, water sports and dining the Point Loma-area Shelter Island is a wonderful place to explore all day with the kids.

-Old Poway Park – While the park is open each day, the Poway-Midland Railroad, Nelson House and Heritage Museum are only open on weekends.
+Old Poway Park – Plenty of space for grass play and picnics with the family.
+While the park is open each day, the Poway-Midland Railroad, Nelson House and Heritage Museum are only open on weekends.